fybrik/fybrik/docs/BackwardCompatibility.md

 ### Backward compatibility policy
 Fybrik will support up to 2 backward minor releases.
-For example, the version v1.5.x should be able to work with releases v1.4.x and v1.3.x, on another hand it might work with releases v1.2.x, but it is not guaranteed
+For example, the version v1.5.x should be able to work with releases v1.4.x and v1.3.x, on another hand it might work with releases v1.2.x, but it is not guaranteed.

 ## Fybrik components or features that can influence compatibility